Horfield railway station: Location

 Horfield railway station was located immediately to the south of the road that is now named Bonnington Walk.

 Current site

 Trains running between Bristol Temple Meads, Filton Abbeywood and Bristol Parkway pass the site.

 Local campaigners have called for the station to be reopened.
 In 2001 the station was selected as a stop for the proposed Bristol Supertram project, for which it would have been renamed "Bonnington Walk".
 This service would have operated between Broadmead Shopping Centre and Almondsbury, but the project was cancelled in 2004.

-On 6 September 2013 Bristol Mayor George Ferguson said "Network Rail has advised that, in delivering four track, it would consider one additional station between Temple Meads and Abbey Wood, subject to a convincing business case.
+On 6 September 2013 Bristol Mayor George Ferguson said "Network Rail has advised that, in delivering four track, it would consider one additional station between Temple Meads and Filton Abbey Wood, subject to a convincing business case.
 Both my assistant Mark Bradshaw (Labour) and I support Ashley Hill over Horfield".
 This has been challenged by local rail campaigners, who believe both sites can be delivered.